Skip to Content

 Low carb tacos made with slow cooked pork shoulder

-Depending on the spices and how you serve the tacos, there are actually four typical variantions of this taco.
+Depending on the spices and how you serve the tacos, there are actually four regional variations of this taco.

-The most recognizable of the al pastor versions, the traditional taco is most closely related to the Lebanese gyro “taco”.
-The main difference between the Lebanese version and the taco al pastor is, of course, the taco al pastor is served in a corn tortilla.
+1. Traditional: This is the most recognizable of the al pastor versions and is the most closely related to the Lebanese gyro “taco”.
+The main difference between the Lebanese version and the taco al pastor is that the taco al pastor is served in a corn tortilla.
 The traditional tacos al pastor also has pineapple in the filling.
+This is the version most associated with Mexico City street carts.

-Trompo rojo literally means, “red spinning top”.
+3. Trompo Rojo: Trompo rojo literally means, “red spinning top”.
 Which is no coincidence, as this version has more achiote added to the marinade to give it a deeper red color.
-This version is more typically found in the northeast parts of Mexico and the state of Monterrey.
+This version is more typically found in the northeast parts of Mexico and the state of Nuevo Leon, capital city of Monterrey (see map below).

-The pineapple is also optional in this lesser-known version of a taco al pastor.
+4. Guisado: The pineapple is also optional in this lesser-known version of a taco al pastor.
 Guisado means “stew” in Spanish, and this version is actually not cooked on a grill spit like the other versions.
 The guisado taco is instead cooked in its own juices and fat.
 This version usually has more onion and can be slightly more charred than the other three versions.
+This is essentially what we’re making with the Instant Pot.

 The Distinction of Searing the Meat